The Bankrate promise

 - The card grants access to Capital One Travel, where you can book flights, hotels, car rentals or transfer rewards to travel partners.

-Now that you know about some of the card’s basic details, let’s take a look at why this card makes sense as an entry-level travel credit card.
+Now that you know about some of the card’s basic details, let’s take a look at why this card makes sense as a beginner travel credit card.

 With this tool at your fingertips, you’re poised to get a great deal of value from your VentureOne Rewards Card.
 You can earn rewards towards your next trip and have access to a robust travel booking platform that could give you substantial savings on your travel.

-- Travel purchases in the Capital One Travel portal
+- Other travel purchases in the Capital One Travel portal

 - Gift cards